 Use our Extension Cost Calculator for an idea of how much your extension will cost

-Before you begin planning your extension’s design, you need to set your budget and ensure you can afford what you’re planning.
+Before you begin planning your single storey extension’s design, you need to set your budget and ensure you can afford what you’re planning.

 Start with build costs, which can be broken down as follows: